Meal Plan FAQs

 What is the plan for Spring Break?

 • Limited service will be available the week of Spring Break.
-Locations will remain open on a limited capacity.
 However, meal plan swipes will not be accepted over the break.
-Dining Dollars, DCB, cash and credit will still be accepted.
+Add-ons, cash and credit will still be accepted.

 May Term